 There are additional board processes that digitalisation makes easier.
 Despite the widespread usage of board portals, most votes during board meetings are still taken with those present raising their hands (77 per cent).
 Digital solutions are not used often in this area, although they are able to record the vote and put it into tamper-proof storage to support traceability.

-Meeting technologies and formalisation
+BOard Meeting technologies and formalisation

-Almost all the companies (92 per cent) say that board members attend the board meetings in person.
+Almost all the companies (92 per cent) say that directors attend the board meetings in person.
 A third (33 per cent) often use conference calls and over a quarter (26 per cent) regularly use document-based communication for the meetings.
 Video conferencing is the least-used method for running a board meeting (12 per cent).
 However, that may change in the future with the need for fast and efficient decision-making, which would prompt an increase in the use of virtual meetings and electronic communication technologies.

 Decisions about information communication methods are often taken jointly by non-executive and executive boards.
 This was indicated by 29 per cent of one-tier boards and 37 per cent of two-tier boards.

 Ensuring that non-executive boards receive information efficiently is a key factor contributing to good corporate supervision.
-Alongside the choice of systems, the staff in a corporate office or company secretary’s office is more important than ever in providing support for the non-executive board and ensuring the quality and prompt delivery of the information required.
+Alongside the choice of systems, the staff in a corporate office or company secretary’s office is more important than ever in providing support for the non-executive directors and ensuring the quality and prompt delivery of the information required.
 This is also reflected in the study, with the corporate officer being the most frequent contact person (73 per cent), ahead of the executive board (59 per cent) and the chairman of the non-executive board (51 per cent).

 Frequent cyber-attacks and use of unencrypted emails

 About half the study participants say they regularly work on the issues of cyber-attacks and data breaches (55 per cent) as well as on data protection and data sovereignty (48 per cent).
 Asked about their level of knowledge, 43 per cent said they had already had a lot of experience with cyber-attacks.
 The figure was 51 per cent for data protection.
-Nevertheless, board members often still access information using unencrypted emails.
+Nevertheless, board members often still access information using personal emails.
 Almost half (49 per cent) use this non-secure way of sharing data on mobile devices, compromising the security of sensitive documents.
 A positive aspect, however, is the increasing level of usage of secure board portals for communication (64 per cent access one using their laptop and 80 per cent with a mobile device).
 The situation is similar when external advisors access meeting documents: a fifth of the respondents (21 per cent) still forward unencrypted information to them, making the data easy prey for hackers.
 But 55 per cent use encrypted emails or board portals with specific access permissions.

 “Board members are a worthwhile target for hackers because they work with sensitive documents every day,” says Deutschmann.
-“If companies don’t ensure stringent data protection when sharing data with external advisers and partners, they can easily become victims of industrial espionage.
+“If companies don’t ensure stringent data protection when sharing data with external advisers and partners, they can easily become victims of cyber crime.
 The increasing usage of secure board portals shows that companies are on the right track.
 These tools combine confidentiality with ease of use so that there’s no longer any need for unencrypted communication, even with mobile devices.”